 Eggers: Nara Logics provides an AI platform for large enterprises and the federal government that focuses on decision support.
 Much of deep learning is focused on perception — recognizing images, understanding language — we focus on the next stage decisions from what’s perceived.
 Our platform helps bring together the perception streams of vision, language, sensors, etc. to support better decisions, from what to show to a customer (personalization) to how to prioritize operations (decision support).

-Bryson: For my PhD, I wanted to do psychology, but I wound up [in AI] at MIT.
-So I focused on something called systems AI, which is basically about how to make it easier to build AI.
-There are lot of people that focus on one magic algorithm that'll beat the other algorithms, but I noticed that we already had a lot of capabilities and that the real problem was putting them together — the engineering side of it.
+Bryson: For my PhD, I focused on something called systems AI, which is basically about how to make it easier to build AI.
+There are a lot of people that focus on one magic algorithm that’ll beat the other algorithms, but I noticed that we already had a lot of capabilities and that the real problem was putting them together — the engineering side of it.
 So that was what I focused on.
 And now it has become a really big deal.
-Systems engineering is actually a discipline that makes thing safe, going back well before AI.
+Systems engineering is actually a discipline that makes things safe, going back well before AI.

-I'm also still trying to understand human cooperation and the evolution of cognition — when we use it and when we don't — so I'm focusing a lot on understanding the different [ways] in which people cooperate and help each other out, and when they don't.
-We're working on a paper right now about why political polarization is well correlated with wealth inequality.
-How do they interact together?
-Then, of course, there's AI ethics.
-I'm spending all my time running around doing policy work, so just talking to people and trying to connect the dots.
-I think of it as just taking the best stuff I've heard and putting it all in one place, but other people see it as very innovative.
+I’m also still trying to understand human cooperation and the evolution of cognition — when we use it and when we don’t — so I’m focusing a lot on understanding the different [ways] in which people cooperate and help each other out, and when they don’t.
+Then, of course, there’s AI ethics.
+I’m spending all my time running around doing policy work, so just talking to people and trying to connect the dots.

 Mallick: One of the luminaries in our field, Dr. Andrew Ng, has compared AI to electricity.
 It is transforming multiple industries, and it is hugely rewarding to be part of this revolution.
 Some of the applications we have built remove drudgery from common tasks, some keep us safe, and still others in the medical domain improve health and even save lives.
 As a practitioner of this craft, it is deeply satisfying to see your work make a difference.